Frequently asked questions

-The right certification demonstrates that you have a specific skill the employer wants.
+Employers want to see that you have the right certification.
 You must also meet a legal requirement (see above).
-Because of all this, according to a recent Information Week’s, Dark Reading salary survey, 70% of workers in cybersecurity said certifications were the most important training in developing their career.
+This is why 70% of cybersecurity workers believe that certifications are essential for their professional development.
 Only 10% said they have a bachelor’s degree while 5% said they have a master’s degree.

-How can I get trained in just five weeks?
+How can I finish the training in just five weeks?

-Microsoft and the Computing Technology Industry Association, (CompTIA), are internationally recognized industry representatives who developed the Cyber Security IT Professional program curriculum, which is designed to complete your training in five weeks (or ten weeks if you choose evening classes).
-They also created the hands-on labs.
+Microsoft and the Computing Technology Industry Association are globally respected industry leaders.
+The Cyber Security IT Pro program curriculum and hands on labs were developed by Microsoft and CompTIA and is designed to be able to be completed in five weeks (or ten weeks if you choose evening classes).

 CompTIA Cybersecurity+ and CompTIA Net+ are two of the most important certifications that you’ll need, if you’re new to cybersecurity.
 This is because of a less-known government regulation, DOD-8570.
-(Technically, it has been updated to DOD-8140, but that uses the old DOD-8570 chart).
-The document states that you need to have at least one certification if you are in a job that could expose you to sensitive data.
-CompTIA Security+ usually is the minimum certification required.
+Technically, it has been updated by DOD-8140 but still uses the DOD-8570 chart.
+You need at least one of these certifications if your position might expose you to sensitive government information.
+Typically the minimum asked for is CompTIA Security+.
 This certification is requested by companies even if they will not work for the government.
 You should be able to get a job if you have these certifications.

 What's next if I want to get started?

 Are you unemployed?
 If so, you may be eligible for a WIOA Grant that could pay for your training and job placement assistance (yes, that means it might be free if you qualify!)
-Call or make an appointment today for us to call you.
+Why don’t you call right now or make an appointment for us to call you